awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 > Note: Users MUST NEVER have two different physical Key Stores with the same Logical Key Store Name.

-This parameter is set by the user when configuring the Key Store for the Hierarchical Keyring.
+Logical Key Store Name is set by the user when configuring the Key Store for the Hierarchical Keyring.
 This is a logical name for the branch key store.
+Logical Key Store Name MUST be converted to UTF8 Bytes to be used in the cache identifiers.

 Suppose there's a physical Key Store on DynamoDB (K).
 Two Key Store clients of K (K1 and K2) are created.
 Now, two Hierarchical Keyrings (HK1 and HK2) are created with these Key Store clients (K1 and K2 respectively).